 Step 3: taste and adjust the seasonings to your preferences.
 Add jalapeño for more kick, water to thin, lime juice for more tang, or salt to bring out the flavors.

 Fridge: this sauce lasts in the fridge for up to 2-3 days.
-The lime juice helps to keep the avocado from turning brown.
 To be honest, it rarely lasts this long in our fridge and it probably won't in yours either.

 💭 Pro tips